[ Printer Friendly Version ] [ Report Abuse ]

 "Are you wondering if it was real or not Harry?"

-"Well, yes, I rather was.
-How could it have been real, I mean, things were just too different."
+"Well, yes, I was.
+How could it have been real?
+I mean, things were just too different."

 "There have been many people who have altered time and when they went back to change it back, often times they wonder if it was all just a dream, and there is no one who can tell them the answer to that but themselves.
-Many great men have gone mad meddling with time.
+Many great witches and wizards have gone mad meddling with time.
 That is why it is under such strict Ministry control."

 "So how do I know if it was just a dream?
 How do I know that I didn't take a bad Stunning Spell at the Department of Mysteries and dream it all?"

 "As I said, only you can know that."